jvfd3/UENF-timetabling/README.md

     - sqlalchemy
     - jinja2
 - Start Server
+  - from the `timetabling` folder:
     - "uvicorn file_name:server_instance --reload" (Reload only while in develop mode)
     - `uvicorn app:app --reload`
   - Obs.: Has auto docs at `/docs`